svenvg93/GitBook/docker/databases/grafana-loki.md

 </details>

-## Directories
+## Create Directories

-Create a `loki` folder, which will hold the needed files.
+Create a `loki` folder to store the configuration files:

 ```shell
 mkdir loki
 cd loki
 ```

-## Docker
+## Docker Compose Setup

-Make the docker compose file containing all information to start the container.
+Create a `docker-compose.yml` file in the loki directory with the following content:

 {% code title="docker-compose.yml" %}
 ```yaml